rk-lindsey/al_driver/README.md

 * [2] [**link**](https://doi.org/10.1063/5.0012840) R.K.
 Lindsey, N. Goldman, L.E.
 Fried, S. Bastea, JCP, 153 054103 (2020)
 * [3] [**link**](https://doi.org/10.1063/5.0021965) R.K.
 Lindsey, L.E.
 Fried, N. Goldman, S. Bastea, JCP, 153 134117 (2020)

-The Active Learning Driver was developed at Lawrence Livermore National Laboratory with funding from the US Department of Energy (DOE), and is open source, distributed freely under the terms of the LGPL v3.0 License.
+The Active Learning Driver was developed in part at Lawrence Livermore National Laboratory with funding from the US Department of Energy (DOE), and is open source, distributed freely under the terms of the LGPL v3.0 License.

 This work was produced under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.